IBMStreams/streamsx.json/_docs/01-intro.md

 ## Introducing the JSON Toolkit

 With the increasing popularity of cloud-based solutions, the JSON format is becoming ever more ingrained in our applications.
-Take for example IBM Bluemix.
-Many of the services in Bluemix have REST APIs that use JSON as the common exchange format when sending or receiving data.
+Take for example IBM Cloud.
+Many of the services in IBM Cloud have REST APIs that use JSON as the common exchange format when sending or receiving data.
-With that being said, it is no surprise that Streams v4.2 now packages the com.ibm.streamsx.json toolkit.
+With that being said, it is no surprise that Streams v4.2 now packages the **com.ibm.streamsx.json** toolkit.
 This toolkit provides a simple and straight-forward way to convert from SPL-to-JSON and JSON-to-SPL.
-The toolkit contains only 2 operators, appropriately named: TupleToJSON and JSONToTuple.
+The toolkit contains only 2 operators, appropriately named: `TupleToJSON` and `JSONToTuple`.
 There are also native functions available to allow for converting tuples to JSON when using Custom operators.
 The remainder of this article will provide an overview of the operators and functions.

 ### TupleToJSON Operator